 First some Eagle terms--they could have called all of these things anything, but this is what they chose to call them:

-- Device: the entire component--the IC, header, switch, whatever; a joining of a Footprint and Symbol
+- Device: the entire component--the IC, header, switch, whatever; a joining of a Footprint aka Package and Symbol

-- Footprint: the representation of the component that goes on your PCB.
+- Package: the representation of the component that goes on your PCB.
 Pads/drills etc. must be right or your part won't lay onto the PCB correctly after you fab.
-Just to make this confusing, I have also seen this called a "package", not to be confused with a 3D package.
+Just to make this confusing, I have also frequently seen this called a "footprint".

-- 3D package: So you can make sure your part fit in your stompbox or whatever.
+- 3D package: 3D graphics that represent your device So you can make sure your part fit in your stompbox or whatever.
 I am not going to talk about 3D packages at all here.

-There are already many web resources about creating and editing Eagle libraries and devices; I won't go into it all of it here.
-Here is a good webpage link; here is a good vid.
-But I figure it might be worthwhile to mention what I got stuck on, what I seemed to be able to do (and not) maybe it will help you, or maybe it will help me in 4 months when I forget all of this.
+But I figure it might be worthwhile to mention what to me is unclear, and what I got stuck on; the things I seemed to be able to do (and not); maybe it will help you, or maybe it will help me in 4 months when I forget all of this.

 OK let's start with the basics: editing any damn thing at all.....